RachelGarza20/Ling-545/TESTINGOUT.md

 20      transportes     transporte      NOUN    _       Gender=Masc|Number=Plur 14      conj    _       SpaceAfter=No
 21      .       .
 PUNCT   _       _       5       punct   _       _

-`####`this sentence does not contain a verb due to an incorrect labelling of *cuenta* as a noun.
+#### This sentence does not contain a verb due to an incorrect labelling of *cuenta* as a noun.
 Here, this should be a verb.
 Because of that, it should not be considered as an appos to *Caudete*, but rather a root.
 It should also be given the head ID number of 0, instead of *desarrollo*.

 ![image of first error]
 (/images/firsterror.png)